 Back up plans are developed by the Support Coordinator(s) in partnership with the person and their family/caregiver upon admission.
 The PSS must include back up staff who will provide services when the assigned staff is unable to provide care.
 The person and/or their caregiver identify family members and/or friends who are able to provide services/support in the event of an emergency.
-During a community disaster or emergency, the Support Coordinator notifies the Support Coordinator supervisor, who then notifies the local first response team (i.e. the Mississippi State Department of Health) of persons with special needs who may require special attention.
+During a community disaster or emergency, the Support Coordinator contacts the person and their family/caregiver to assess immediate needs.
+The Support Coordinator notifies the Support Coordinator supervisor, who then may notify the local first response team (i.e. the Mississippi Emergency Management Agency) of persons with special needs who may require special attention.